This post may contain affiliate links. Please read our disclosure policy.

 - Add the cooled chocolate mixture to the whipped cream.
 Fold in until combined.

-- Add the chocolate creme filled sandwich cookies into a food processor and pulse them until their crumbs.
+- Add the chocolate sandwich cookies to the bowl of a food processor and pulse them into crumbs.
 You can also just add them to a storage bag and beat them with a rolling pin until they're crushed.

-- Add the cookie crumbs into the bottom of two glasses.
-Add a layer of chocolate cheesecake mousse.
-Add a layer of chocolate syrup.
-Repeat each layer one more time.
+- Add half of the cookie crumbs into the bottom of 4 clear glasses.
+Add a layer of chocolate cheesecake mousse and a layer of chocolate syrup.
+Repeat the layers until the glasses are full.

-- Add a swirl of whipped cream to the top of the trifles.
+- Add a swirl/scoop of whipped cream to the top of the trifles.
 Sprinkle on some chocolate curls.
 You can also use cookie crumbs, chocolate sprinkles, red heart sprinkles, etc.

 Love layered desserts?